What is Azure regulatory compliance?

-What do I need to know about Compliance?
+What do I need to know about Azure regulatory compliance?

 The regulatory environment around data privacy and security is increasing in complexity as is the data that organizations work with.
 The size of this challenge is driving the adoption of consolidated (often cloud-based) compliance controls.
 By having a unified set of compliance controls, organizations can efficiently deploy their resources to be in compliance without redundancies.

-What Compliance issues can Atmosera help us with?
+What Azure regulatory compliance issues can Atmosera help us with?